 We want to have a global team where folks can work anywhere in the world.
 We never want that to mean someone has to wait to get the help that they need.

-For both weekly planning/retros and ad-hoc team meetings, each manager will facilitate a session on Wednesday at and .
-The application engineers in attendance at each session will change monthly based on what works best for each application engineer that month.
-Each application engineer has one option that always aligns with their working hours, and a second option that either aligns or lets them flex slightly if they want to easily experience another facilitation style.
+For both bi-weekly planning/retros and ad-hoc team meetings, each manager or lead will facilitate a session on Wednesday at and .
+The support engineers in attendance at each session will change monthly based on what works best for each support engineer that month.
+Each support engineer has one option that always aligns with their working hours, and a second option that either aligns or lets them flex slightly if they want to easily experience another facilitation style.

-Each manager can put their own spin on the planning/retro they facilitate.
-Each week, the agenda will have some items that every manager will cover to ensure alignment across the entire team, and they will have space to put their spin on it to keep this synchronous time interesting and engaging.
+Each meeting, the agenda will have some items managers will cover to ensure alignment across the entire team, and they will have space to put their spin on it to keep this synchronous time interesting and engaging.

 Whenever there is an announcement that will impact the entire team, the leadership team will default to asynchronous communication and any member of the leadership team may take responsibility for the communication in #customer-support-internal.
 Where the announcement benefits from synchronous communication, the leadership team will decide whether it’s something that is best shared in the weekly planning/retro or during 1:1s.

 Whenever there is an initiative that requires the entire team, one member of the leadership team will take responsibility and determine how we will facilitate, involve everyone.
 This could look different with each initiative, but whichever member of the leadership team takes responsibility, they will ensure to facilitate the initiative with healthy change management practices.

 The idea here is that any member of the leadership team may share/solicit important information to/from the entire team, not just a CSE’s direct manager.